Sneak Peek; rewritten initial draft, scene 1, of Seven Planets (forthcoming novel)

 First drafts are, of course, the rough material from which the final product will be produced.
 As such, they are often sloppy, badly written, and usually too long.
 For example, I have found that the first scene or the first chapter are almost entirely unnecessary.
 It seems common for writers to start their story too early.
 We want to set the scene, so there’s too much description, or background.
 What is often discovered is that the scene should’ve actually started later, when the action begins.
 The description and background can be woven in later.

-This is the first draft of the first scene of the first chapter, so I can guarantee it won’t look like this in the second draft, or the third draft, and so want.
+This is the first draft of the first scene of the first chapter, so I can guarantee it won’t look like this in the second draft, or the third draft, and so on.
 But here’s a little sneak peek into the writing process.
 I plan to post each draft of this scene so my patrons can see the evolution and process from first draft to final draft.

 Dr. Elias Vorn